FAQ & Resources

 What safeguards will be in place to secure customer data?

 The Program will collect data from various sources.
-A strict information and security policy will be in place to protect all collected program data including limiting sensitive data collection, use of encryption software for transmitting PII, multi-factor authentication for account access, and immediate reporting and action on all potential breaches.
+A strict information and security policy will be in place to protect all collected Program data including limiting sensitive data collection, use of encryption software for transmitting PII, multi-factor authentication for account access, and immediate reporting and action on all potential breaches.

 How will you prevent unfair practices and fraud by contractors?
 How will you deal with negative customer experiences?